RaphaelIT7/gmod-holylib/README.md

 ## sourcetv
 This module plans to add a new `sourcetv` library and a new class `HLTVPlayer` will allow a SourceTV client to send net messages to the server.

+## pas
+This module plans to add a few PAS related functions like `table pas.FindInPAS(Vector pos or Entity ent)`.
+If you got an Idea for a function to add, feel free to comment it into [its issue](https://github.com/RaphaelIT7/gmod-holylib/issues/1).

+### Functions

+#### (Planned) table pas.FindInPAS(Vector vec / Entity ent)
+Vector vec - The position to find all entities in.
+Entity ent - The Entity which should be used to find all entities.

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377
 `stringtable.FindTable("modelprecache"):GetNumStrings()` -> https://github.com/Facepunch/garrysmod-requests/issues/82